stcox/gke-wordpress/USAGE.md

 # Using Kubernetes WordPress
 ## Prerequisites
 * You need a Kubernetes cluster on Google Compute Engine.
 Follow the [official Kubernetes guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-container-cluster "Creating a Container Cluster").
 * You need a Google Cloud SQL Database Server.
-Follow the [official Google Cloud SQL guide](https://cloud.google.com/sql/docs/mysql/create-instance "Create Google Cloud SQL instance").
+Follow the [Creating a Google Cloud SQL guide](https://cloud.google.com/sql/docs/mysql/create-instance "Create Google Cloud SQL instance") and [Connecting Cloud SQL to Kubernetes Engine](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine) guide.
 * You need your Google Cloud SQL database credentials saved to your hard drive somewhere as `credentials.json`.
-You'll copy it to a different destination later.
+You'll need it later.
 You should be comfortable with basic SQL statements, i.e. creating and managing DBs, users, grants.
 * You need a domain and access to its DNS settings.
 These instructions use the generic domain name `mysite.com` as an example site.
 * Upon deploying WordPress you should install:
   * [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin to connect your site to the Redis `Deployment`